bcosenza/patus/tune/README.md

 ### 3. Getting started with PATUS

 All scripts starting with the prefix _patus_ allow you to test the Patus stencil compiler with default parameters (not autotuned).
-For example, you can build and run all the available test benchmarks with the following command (note: takes about 1h):
+For example, you can build and run all the available test benchmarks with the commands listed below.
+_Warning: per-stencil compilation times usually goes from <1 min (vinterp) to 25 minutes (laplacian6).
+Tricuib is the expection of tricubic, with about 3h, and has not been included in this script.
+To compile all test benchamrks it takes approximately 2h45 on a Intel i5_
 ```
 > bash ./patus_all.sh
 ```